GlenAshwood/chaos-demo/README.md

 - Experiment 1 - Basic application health check and app termination
 - Experiment 2 - HTTP health check and app termination
 - Experiment 3 - HTTP health check and DB termination
-- Experiment 4 - Draining Node (TBC)
+- Experiment 4 - Draining a Worker Node
-- Experiment 5 - Deleting Node (TBC)
+- Experiment 5 - Deleting a worker Node (or two)

 A walkthrough of these experiments can be found [Here](https://github.com/GlenAshwood/chaos-demo/tree/master/kind)